 From GERAN, E-UTRAN measurements are performed in the same way as WCDMA measurements for handover to UTRAN: E-UTRAN measurements are performed in GSM idle frames in a time multiplexed manner.

+For NR, UE performs E-UTRAN measurements according to the measurement configuration decided by gNB.

 10.2.3.3 Inter-RAT cell reselection from E-UTRAN